 10. Roll up the tortilla and place it seam down in the dish

 11. Repeat until the dish is full.
 Make sure the tortillas are squished together so they stay in place

-12. I top Anel’s half with more cheese
+12. Top with enchilada sauce and I top Anel’s half with more cheese too

 13. Bake for 7-10 minutes, or until the cheese is nice and melty and the sauce starts to bubble

-14. Remover from the oven and let cool for a few minutes.
+14. Remove from the oven and let cool for a few minutes.